mvolkmann/blog/src/meteor.md

 const todo = Todos.findOne({_id: 't1'});
 ```

-The same code can be used in server-side or client-side code.
+The same code can be used in client or server code
+when the Meteor "insecure" package is installed.
+(Later we will look at securing Meteor applications.)
-When run server-side, it actually creates a collection and populates it.
+When run server-side, this code creates a MongoDB collection and populates it.
 When run client-side, it creates a client-side cache
 using the "Minimonogo" library which provides an
 in-memory JavaScript implementation of the MongoDB API.

 Client code must subscribe to a publication
 in order to receive updates from the server.
-This keeps the client-side cache in sync
+This keeps the client-side cache (implemented by Minimongo)
-with a subset of the data on the server.
+in sync with a subset of the data in MongoDB on the server.
-It uses the Meteor Distributed Data Protocol (DDP)
+This is accomplished by using the Meteor Distributed Data Protocol (DDP)
-to send data in both directions.
+to send WebSocket messages in both directions.

 ### MongoDB

+MongoDB is a popular, powerful NoSQL database.
+There are many commands and options to master,
+but the following presents some of the basics
+for using the MongoDB console in conjunction with Meteor.

+To start the MongoDB console, enter `meteor mongo`.

 To see a list of all the databases, enter `show dbs`.

-To use the MongoDB console, enter `meteor mongo`.

 To use the Meteor database, enter `use meteor`.

-To see a list of collections in this database, enter `show collections`.
+To see a list of collections in the current database, enter `show collections`.

 To see the first 20 documents in a given collection,
 enter `db.{coll-name}.find()`.